A Dirac-material-inspired non-linear electrodynamic model: A non-linear electrodynamics for Dirac materials

-where ${\bf E}$ and ${\bf B}$ are the electric and magnetic fields, respectively.
-Using the approximation $|{\bf B}| \gg |{\bf E}|$, the Lagrangian density (\ref{LDM}) is reduced to the expression (\ref{LDMapprox}).
-The $\beta$-parameter is identified as the Schwinger's electric field in the material,
+in which $F_{\mu\nu}$ denotes the field strength tensor and $\widetilde{F}^{\mu\nu}=\epsilon^{\mu\nu\alpha\beta}F_{\alpha\beta}/2$ corresponds to the dual tensor, while ${\bf E}$ and ${\bf B}$ are the electric and magnetic fields, respectively.
+Using the approximation $|{\bf B}| \gg |{\bf E}|$ and the relations (\ref{Estar}), one can show that the Lagrangian density (\ref{LDM}) reduces to the expression (\ref{LDMapprox}).
 If the magnitude of the magnetic field is $|{\bf B}|>|{\bf E}|$, the non-linear Lagrangian density (\ref{LDM}) is real.
-Otherwise, if $|{\bf E}|>|{\bf B}|$, this theory can present complex terms in the logarithmic argument.
+Otherwise, if $|{\bf E}| > |{\bf B}|$, this theory can present complex terms in the logarithmic argument.
 Notice also that eq. (\ref{LDM}) goes to zero in the limit $|{\bf E}| \rightarrow |{\bf B}|$.
+It should be mentioned that the effective Lagrangian (\ref{LDMapprox}) is valid for $\Delta \neq 0$, which implies into $\beta \neq 0$ by the relation (\ref{Estar}).
+Thus, the Lagrangian density (\ref{LDM}) is valid for $\beta \neq 0$ with any magnitude of the electromagnetic field, and the non-linear effects disappear when $\beta \rightarrow \infty$.
 We add the usual Maxwell Lagrangian to the non-linear electrodynamics in eq. (\ref{LDM}) :

 in which the usual Maxwell theory is recovered in the limit $\beta \rightarrow \infty$.
-The action principle applied to eq. (\ref{Lmodel}) yields the field equation
+Therefore, we have a non-linear ED defined in the Minkowski space-time, whose the Dirac material is spatial $3$D. The action principle applied to eq. (\ref{Lmodel}) yields the field equation

 where the coefficients $\xi({\cal F},{\cal G})$ and $\chi({\cal F},{\cal G})$ are functions of ${\bf E}$ and ${\bf B}$, according to

 As in the usual case, the dual tensor $\widetilde{F}^{\mu\nu}=\epsilon^{\mu\nu\alpha\beta}F_{\alpha\beta}/2$ satisfies the Bianchi identity $\partial_{\mu}\widetilde{F}^{\mu\nu}=0$.
 The modified Maxwell equations can be written in terms of the constitutive vectors,